louislefevre/python-interactive/README.md

   let welcomeMsg = await python.start();
   console.log(welcomeMsg);

-  // Import packages and ignore any output (will throw error if code fails to execute) await python.execute('from math import pi');
+  // Import packages and ignore any output await python.execute('from math import pi');

   // Print value of 'pi' and store the output